marzamKI/scrnaseq_pipeline/README.md

 ```
 Specify `-o path/to/out` to create an `out` directory where all plots will be saved.
-When `-g genes.csv` is added, the script returns a .pdf file displaying gene expression levels on a tSNE embedding.
+When `-g genes.csv` is added, the script returns a .pdf file displaying gene expression levels on a UMAP embedding.
 Gene lists should be saved in the repo directory, as a one-column .csv file.
 E.g.:

 ```
 gene